WAYS TO CONTACT YOUR MODERATORS:

 Email us at the mod email: email@example.com

 Tweet us at https://twitter.com/AvocadoMods

-A NOTE ON FLAGGING: Flagging a post will make that specific post show up in our mod queue as “pending”, and will sometimes allow us to see the immediate context surrounding that post.
+Flagging a post with any other reason will make that specific post show up in our mod queue as “pending”, and will sometimes allow us to see the immediate context surrounding that post.
 However, it doesn’t always show context.
-If you think a flagged post may look relatively innocent out of context, it’s best to flag and also email us at email@example.com to explain the context.
+If you think a flagged post may look relatively innocent out of context, it’s best to flag and also email us at firstname.lastname@example.org to explain the context.
 Links and screenshots are ALWAYS appreciated, as well.

 RULES: Rules are non-negotiable and may lead to official warnings or bannings.

-We are obliged to follow DISQUS’s Basic Rules and a list of those can be found here: https://help.disqus.com/customer/portal/articles/1753105-basic-rules-for-disqus-powered-profiles-and-discussions
+We are obliged to follow DISQUS’s Basic Rules and a list of those can be found here.

 Also, this shouldn’t need to be stated, but we don’t accept hate speech here.
 This includes racism, sexism, homophobia, transphobia, ableism, slut shaming, or any of the many bigotries you can think of.
 Don’t do that stuff here.
 It WILL result in a warning.